MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

     Start the container apps environment create task:

     * Select **F1** or **CTRL+SHIFT+P** to open the command palette.
-    * Type "containers apps".
+    * Type "container apps".
     * Select the task **Azure Container Apps: Create Container Apps Environment**

     Alternatively, you can open the Azure extension and select **+** icon in the **Resources** section.

     Follow the prompts to create the container app environment:

+    * If you're prompted, select your subscription.
-    * **Enter a container apps environment name**: Enter a name.
+    * **Enter a container apps environment name**: Enter "python-container-env".
     * **Select a location for new resources**: Choose the same location that resource group you created previously.

     It takes several minutes to create the environment.
 A notification shows the progress of the operation.
 Look for "Successfully created new Container Apps environment" before going to the next step.
 The environment is created in a resource group of the same name "python-container-env".

     :::image type="content" source="media/tutorial-container-apps/visual-studio-code-create-container-app-02.gif" alt-text="Screenshot showing how to create an environment for Azure Container Apps in Visual Studio Code." lightbox="media/tutorial-container-apps/visual-studio-code-create-container-app-02.gif":::

 1. After the environment is created, create a container app in it. by finding the **Azure Container Apps: Create Container App** task in the command palette.

     Start the container app create task: